The Wishart--Rosenzweig--Porter random matrix ensemble: Introduction

 Finally, we stress that the implications of our results extend beyond toy models of ergodicity breaking in disordered quantum systems.
 Indeed, variants of the WRP model are relevant in other scientific contexts as well.
 For example, in denoising problems, whose aim is to recover a signal hidden in a noisy covariance matrix of many correlated time series, this ensemble provides a mathematically controlled framework to characterize the statistical structure of noise at different scales, and to separate it from the meaningful signal~\cite{bun2017cleaning,Bouchaud_Les_Houches,Semerjian2024,ledoit2011eigenvectors,bun2016rotational}.
 Another example are generative machine learning models: from the perspective of generative diffusion models, which gradually transform an initial random state through a learned reverse diffusion process, the WRP model naturally emerges in the late stages of the backward diffusion process (see e.g.~Ref.~\cite{Marc_2023}).

 The rest of the presentation is organized as follows.
 In Sec.~\ref{sec:WRP-model} we define the WRP ensemble, and in Sec.~\ref{sec:summary} we present a summary of our results.
-Next, we use multiple methods, namely perturbation theory in Sec.~\ref{sec:criteria}, the cavity method in Sec.~\ref{sec:cavity}, the replica method in Sec.~\ref{sec:replica}, and the Dyson Brownian motion in Sec.~\ref{sec:Dyson}, to derive the phase diagram, the average density of eigenvalues, and the spectral compressibility.
+Next, we employ multiple methods, namely perturbation theory in Sec.~\ref{sec:criteria}, the cavity method in Sec.~\ref{sec:cavity}, the replica method in Sec.~\ref{sec:replica}, and the Dyson Brownian motion in Sec.~\ref{sec:Dyson}, to derive the phase diagram, the average density of eigenvalues, and the spectral compressibility.
 We support our results with exact diagonalization data, which we discuss throughout the paper.
+Finally, in Sec.~\ref{sec:conclusions} we conclude and mention some directions for future research.